carlosrfjunior/terraform-modules/README.md

 # Terraform Modules

-Custom terraform modules from AWS, Databricks and other providers.
+Custom terraform modules from AWS and other providers.

 ## Prerequisites